d12frosted/elpa-mirror/gnu/consult-readme.txt

  Actions are commands which can operate on the currently selected candidate (or target in Embark terminology).
 When completing files, for example the =delete-file= command is offered.
-Embark also allows to to execute arbitrary commands on the currently selected candidate via =M-x=.
+With Embark you can execute arbitrary commands on the currently selected candidate via =M-x=.

  Furthermore Embark provides the =embark-collect-snapshot= command, which collects candidates and presents them in an Embark collect buffer, where further actions can be applied to them.
-A related feature is the =embark-export= command, which allows to export candidate lists to a buffer of a special type.
+A related feature is the =embark-export= command, which exports candidate lists to a buffer of a special type.
 For example in the case of file completion, a Dired buffer is opened.

- In the context of Consult, particularily exciting is the possibility to export the matching lines from =consult-line=, =consult-outline=, =consult-mark= and =consult-global-mark=.
+ In the context of Consult, particularly exciting is the possibility to export the matching lines from =consult-line=, =consult-outline=, =consult-mark= and =consult-global-mark=.
 The matching lines are exported to an Occur buffer where they can be edited via the =occur-edit-mode= (press key =e=).
-Similarily, Embark supports exporting the matches found by =consult-grep=, =consult-ripgrep= and =consult-git-grep= to a Grep buffer, where the matches across files can be edited, if the [[https://github.com/mhayashi1120/Emacs-wgrep][wgrep]] package is installed.
+Similarly, Embark supports exporting the matches found by =consult-grep=, =consult-ripgrep= and =consult-git-grep= to a Grep buffer, where the matches across files can be edited, if the [[https://github.com/mhayashi1120/Emacs-wgrep][wgrep]] package is installed.
 The two